daretechie/verimantle/STRATEGY.md

 ---

 ## 2. The 2026 "Unicorn" Problem
-Once every agent has an "Identity" (VeriMantle-Identity), the next crisis will be **Coordination, Conflict, and Logic**.
+Once every agent has an "Identity" (VeriMantle-Identity), the next crisis will be **Coordination, Conflict, Logic, and Payments**.

-We are solving three "Blue Ocean" problems simultaneously:
+We are solving four "Blue Ocean" problems simultaneously:
 1.  **The Agentic Arbitrator (Traffic Control)**: 1,000 agents colliding over the same API resources.
 2.  **The Universal Context Engine (Memory)**: Agents forgetting "Original Intent" in long execution chains (Context Rot).
 3.  **The Logic-Bridge (Safety)**: Enterprises needing "Deterministic Proof of Business Logic" before an agent spends money.
+4.  **The Payment Rails (Treasury)**: Agents paying each other for services without human intervention.

 ---